cboettig/ews-review/manuscript.md

 Another example of a chaotic crisis can be found in a simple discrete-time model where a population is subject to strong density dependence (an Allee effect) and harvested by predators with a Type II (saturating) functional response [@Schreiber2003].
+This case is illustrated in Figure 2.
 When prey have high growth rates, the system has chaotic dynamics.
 Small increases in the predation intensity cause a bifurcation with chaotic but persistent prey populations to prey extinction.
 As predation intensity increases towards this threshold, the population exhibits *decreasing* variance.

 ![A system where variance decreases prior to a population collapse; adapted from
 @Schreiber2003.
 In this model, prey species with high growth rates exhibit